otrv4/otrv4/otrv4.md

 either:

 1. Generate 57 bytes of cryptographically secure random data (`buf`).
-2. Deserialized `buf` into a POINT.
+2. Deserialize `buf` into a POINT.
 3. Check whether it is a valid point.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.